varnish/Varnish-Book/varnish_book.rst

 ..
 TODO for the author: Elaborate more this exercise.

+..
+TODO for the author: Fix this proposed solution:

+.. varnishlog -I ReqURL:favicon\.ico$ -d

 varnishstat
 -----------

 ..
 TOFIX for the author: The values of Hitrate are not displayed in the HTML version.
 Fix it!

 ::
+   :width: 50%

    Uptime mgt:   1+23:38:08                                                                Hitrate n:       10      100      438
    Uptime child: 1+23:38:08                                                                   avg(n):   0.9967   0.5686   0.3870